SPACEPITCH/SP-Woocommerce-Plugin/readme.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select `woocommerce-other-payment-gateway.zip` from your computer
+3. Select `SecPaid-Woocommerce-Plugin.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download `woocommerce-other-payment-gateway.zip`
+1. Download `SecPaid-Woocommerce-Plugin.zip`
-2. Extract the `woocommerce-other-payment-gateway` directory to your computer
+2. Extract the `SecPaid-Woocommerce-Plugin` directory to your computer
-3. Upload the `woocommerce-other-payment-gateway` directory to the `/wp-content/plugins/` directory
+3. Upload the `SecPaid-Woocommerce-Plugin` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

 == Changelog ==